 Can a rental contract prohibit animals in the dwelling?

-The tenant has the right to keep one or more pets in his dwelling (rented empty or furnished) as long as he ensures the peaceful enjoyment of the premises and the building.
-He remains responsible for damage and abnormal neighborhood disturbances that his animal may cause.
+The tenant has the right to keep one or more pets in his dwelling (rented empty or furnished) provided that he ensures the peaceful enjoyment of the premises and the building, that is to say that he respects the tranquility of the neighborhood.
+The tenant is responsible for the damage and abnormal neighborhood disorder that his animal can cause.

-However, the owner may prohibit the detention of a dangerous dog in category 1 (attack dogs) by a clause inserted within the lease agreement.
+But the landlord can prohibit the detention of a dangerous dog 1st category (attack dogs) by a clause in the lease.

 The owner has the right to prohibit the presence of any animal in the dwelling.

 Who can help me?

 Find who can answer your questions in your region